-A mouse cursor, also known as a mouse arrow, or mouse pointer, is a graphical image that is used to activate or control certain elements in a graphical user interface.
-More plainly, it indicates where your mouse should perform its next action, such as opening a program, or dragging a file to another location.
+A mouse cursor, also known as a mouse arrow, or mouse pointer, is a graphical image used to activate or control certain elements in a graphical user interface.
+More plainly, it indicates where your mouse should perform its next action, such as opening a program or dragging a file to another location.
 The mouse pointer follows the path of the user's hand as they move their mouse.
 The graphic shows an example of a mouse cursor.

-Tip: See our mouse page for a full explanation of a mouse, types of mice, and other related information.
+See our mouse page for a full explanation of a mouse, types of mice, and other related information.

 Example of a mouse pointer